johnmathews/johnmathews.github.io.old/content/articles/20170505_aeternity.md

 ##  Oracles

-- On-chain, rather than off-chain like...
+- On-chain, rather than off-chain

 - Consensus nodes could be used for several roles on the chain, including validating oracles